 For add requests (OFPFC_ADD) with the OFPFF_CHECK_OVERLAP flag set, the switch must first check for any overlapping flow entries in the requested table.
-Two flow entries overlap if a single packet may match both, and both entries have the same priority.
+Two flow entries overlap if a single packet may match both, and both flow entries have the same priority, but the two flow entries don't have the exact same match.
 If an overlap conflict exists between an existing flow entry and the add request, the switch must refuse the addition and respond with an ofp_error_msg with OFPET_FLOW_MOD_FAILED type and OFPFMFC_OVERLAP code.